cwendorf/DEVISE/index.md

-# Data Analysis, Visualization, and Inference for Statistical Estimation
+# Data Analysis, Visualization, and Inference with Statistical Estimation

 ## Overview